Logo

 Instructions

-2. For the patties: In a large bowl, combine all the patty ingredients except the avocado oil with your hands, being careful not to overwork.
-Divide into twelve portions and shape into patties.
-Refrigerate for 10 minutes.
+2. Patties: Combine all patty ingredients except avocado oil by hand, being careful not to overwork.
+Divide into 12 portions, shape into patties, and refrigerate 10 min.

-3. Heat 1 tablespoon of the avocado oil in a large nonstick pan over medium heat.
-Working in batches, add half the patties and cook for 2 to 3 minutes per side, until golden brown, then transfer to the prepared baking sheet.
-Allow the pan to cool slightly.
-Heat the remaining tablespoon oil and continue cooking the patties.
-Transfer the baking sheet to the oven and bake for 10 minutes, or until the patties reach an internal temperature of 165°F.
+3. Heat 1 tbsp avocado oil in a large nonstick pan over medium.
+Brown half the patties 2–3 min per side, then transfer to the baking sheet.
+Heat remaining 1 tbsp oil and repeat with remaining patties.
+Bake 10 min or until internal temp reaches 165°F.

-6. To serve, toss the salad with most of the dressing and place in shallow bowls.
-Top with a couple turkey patties and an extra drizzle of dressing.
-Sprinkle with additional cilantro, mint leaves, and chopped cashews and serve with lime wedges.
+6. Toss salad with most of the dressing and divide into shallow bowls.
+Top with turkey patties and extra dressing.
+Garnish with cilantro, mint, chopped cashews, and lime wedges.

 Active Compounds